pixeldroid/programming-pages/docs/_guides/Site-build-info.md

 ## site.attributions

-> many thanks to the authors of the projects below that make this theme feasible
+> &nbsp; :love_letter: &nbsp; many thanks to the authors of the projects below that make this theme feasible

 {% for a in site.attributions %}{% assign b = a[1] | split: ', ' %}
 - {{ a[0] }} : _{{ b | first }}_, <{{ b | last }}>